The MEE Difference

 Stakeholder outreach and partnership development is a core element of MEE’s behavior-change approach.
 Gaining authentic access to a community’s gatekeepers is the first step.
 MEE is very accustomed to collaborating with nonprofits and community-based organizations when planning and implementing social marketing and multimedia outreach campaigns.
 Key individuals and organizations are valuable resources that MEE leverages to disseminate information and promote pro-social messages.
 Thought leaders are found, for example, among community elders, faith-based organizations and even among small and large retailers.
 The challenge is to harness those resources in a culturally-relevant manner, bringing them together in ways that multiply their reach, penetration and effectiveness, so that they provide mutual support.
 MEE has developed its Keys to the Community model as a step-by-step approach to gaining and sustaining trust among stakeholders who can “make or break” a campaign.

-Since they already know and work with and service many of the parents we need to reach, CBOs play an important role as a grassroots message channel.
-They often have already-developed access points to the audience, which means MEE’s clients are able to “accelerate” their community mobilization efforts because these CBOs will provide an insider’s credibility within the community.
+Since they already know, work with and service many of the parents we need to reach, CBOs play an important role as a grassroots message channel.
+They often have already developed access points to the audience, which means MEE’s clients are able to “accelerate” their community mobilization efforts because these CBOs will provide an insider’s credibility within the community.
 MEE understands that these CBOs may not be experts in the ins-and-outs of public health, but they will be experts in the dynamics and key players in their community.
 These CBOs also provide a substantial “multiplier effect” when used as a communications channel.
-By educating and informing opinion leaders at CBOs, these organizations can, in turn engage and persuade the more skeptical members of a community.
+By educating and informing opinion leaders at CBOs, these organizations can, in turn, engage and persuade the more skeptical members of a community.